Nativve

 Every year, mountain rescue volunteers are called out to dozens of accidents on this ridge and Swirral Edge, its neighbour to the north.
 Most of the accidents occur in winter, when Helvellyn becomes a full-blown mountaineering adventure, requiring the use of crampons, to provide traction on the ice, and ice axes to stop any minor slips from turning into potentially fatal falls.
 As I edged along the top of the precipice, Neil explained that Mammut Mountain School runs winter skills courses to provide summer hill-walkers with the know-how they need to move safely over steep ground like this in snow and ice.
 But that’s not to say there aren’t accidents up here at other times of the year – there are many.
 Even today, in the middle of a quiet autumn spell, our trip – one of Mammut Mountain School’s level-two, private-guiding days – would’ve been cancelled if there’d been strong wind or heavy rain forecast.

-Read the full story on the mammut website: Scrambling Helvellyn: A Guided Scramble of Striding Edge
+Read the full story on the Mammut website: Scrambling Helvellyn: A Guided Scramble of Striding Edge

 Or take a look at the other pieces of content marketing we’ve worked on for Mammut: